 Recommendation Discussion Action PERSONNEL Social Workers, therapy It is important to have professionals who are not probation staff in the units to de-escalate, mediate, and advocate for young people through difficult situations that arise.
 A social worker would be able to practice coping skills with the young people and support them in their healing and rehabilitation.
 Non-probation staff in unit To assist with de-escalation, mediation, and advocate during difficult situations.
 Probation staff are trained in this area.
 Other trained non-probation staff are welcomed.
 Requires in-kind resources and/or additional funding.
 Career Coach / Specialist Dedicated person for job placement.
 A career coach could be responsible for developing an interdisciplinary, project based approach, the culinary youth develop a menu, the business youth develop a restaurant plan, the graphic design youth make a logo and the coding youth develop a website.
 Requires in-kind resources and/or additional funding Transitional Specialist Need to ensure there is funding to support youth re-entry (i.e. housing) upon return to the community.
 Funding to have dedicated personnel.
 Requires in-kind resources and/or additional funding.
-EMPLOYMENT / EDUCATION Pine Grove Fire Camp Probation finalized a contract with the State to allow eligible youth to attend Pine Grove Governor's FY 21/22 budget supports DJJ's continued operation of the Fire Camp.
-Certification Programs Barber, truck driving, HVAC, electrician - Provide skills while inside so upon release, youth can gain employment Sacramento County Office of Education will explore Mobile Welding Lab Sacramento County Office of Education will explore Bachelor's Degree Project Rebound with California State University Sacramento Sacramento County Office of Education will explore
+EMPLOYMENT / EDUCATION Pine Grove Fire Camp Make this accessible Governor's FY 21/22 budget supports DJJ's continued operation of the Fire Camp.
+Certification Programs Barber, truck driving, HVAC, electrician - Provide skills while inside so upon release, youth can gain employment Sacramento County Office of Education will explore Mobile Welding Lab Sacramento County Office of Education will explore Bachelor's Degree Project Rebuild with California State University Sacramento Sacramento County Office of Education will explore